stephomi/nomadsculpt.com/manual/docs/painting.md

 Nomad uses PBR vertex painting.
 What does this mean?

 ### PBR
-PBR, or Physically Based Rendering is a common rendering and texturing method in CGI in film, television, games and mobile, as it supports a wide variety of looks, is easy for artists to understand, and produces results that look photoreal.
+PBR, or Physically Based Rendering is a popular computer graphics technique for film, television, games and mobile.
+By basing lights on physical properties, and defining surfaces through color, roughness, metalness, a wide variety of photoreal looks can be achieved.

 ### Vertex painting